jonfernq/Learning/GitHub/LocalRemoteRepositories.md

 - 1. Create a new directory on your local machine where you want to store the repository.

-- 2. Navigate to the directory using the command line or terminal.
+- 2. Navigate to the directory using the command line or terminal (Sphinx project directory)

 - 3. Initialize the directory as a Git repository by running the command git init.